Six years ago the Britain's Got Talent judge suffered a stillbirth while seven months pregnant with her second child, a baby boy named Theo.

 Last year she spoke to Good Housekeeping magazine, saying 'My therapist told me I had no more tools or coping mechanism left.
 She was very good at giving me sentences to say to myself to make me stop panicking about my own mortality.

 'I think you have none of these worries unless you've got children.
 If it had just been me and Chris and I'd died, it would have been awful for him but nowhere near as bad as a child losing their mother.

 'It makes you suddenly think, I have to live.
 I've got to live, but I've got to try and live a good, happy life for me too and I think that's why I faced up to the fact that I needed to speak to somebody.
 It was a really good thing.
 I'm probably too open but I have no secrets.

-Sadly for Amanda, the complications of Hollie's birth mean that she cannot have any more children.
+Sadly for Amanda, the complications of Hollie's birth meant she cannot have any more children.
 She said, 'I'm not allowed.
 I would be dead the next time.
-And I think Chris would say you can have them but you're not having them with me.'
+And I think Chris would say you can have them but you're not having them with me.

 'I've got the two I'm supposed to have.
 I just had to complete my family to feel like I could be me.'